AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md

 >[!NOTE]
 >
->Each tool has different connection requirements; it's recommended you consult the documentation for the specific tool you're trying to connect.
+>Each tool has different connection requirements; it's recommended you consult the documentation for the specific tool you are trying to connect.

 * **URI** (always required)
   * This is the domain name of the Snowflake account.
 It is contained within a portion of the Snowflake login link.